 Before surgery, talk with your health care team about the possible side effects from the specific surgery you will have and whether reconstruction will be needed.
 Learn more about the basics of cancer surgery.

 Additional cancer treatment may be needed after surgery, called adjuvant therapy.
 Occasionally, it is not possible to remove AdCC using surgery.
-This type of tumor is called inoperable.
-In these cases, your doctor will recommend other treatment options, such as radiation therapy or medications (see below).
+This type of tumor is called inoperable or unresectable.
+In these cases, your doctor will recommend other treatment options, such as radiation therapy or cancer medication (see below).

 Radiation therapy is the use of high-energy x-rays or other particles to destroy cancer cells.